NicoFrL/ProtDomRetriever/README.md

 # ProtDomRetriever

 ProtDomRetriever is a simple Python tool for retrieving protein domain information from the InterPro database based on UniProtKB accessions and specified InterPro entries.
-It parses InterPro JSON data and retrieves domain positions from a protein dataset.
+The script utilizes the application programming interface (API) of Interpro, extracts the position of every domain for each entry and selects the longest domain if multiple entries overlap.
+Facultatively the program returns a trimmed fasta file imported from UniProt.
+The program allows the retrieval of multiple domains in tandem if any, and it attributes a domain number to the uniprot accession code.

 Created by Nicolas-Frédéric Lipp, PhD.